[Quick Guide] Master The COUNTIF Function In Excel!

 The COUNTIF function fails to function correctly when confronted with long text strings.
 If your dataset contains values, each of which contains 255 or more characters, the COUNTIF function might not recognise it and return inappropriate results.

-For longer text strings, the usage of a concatenate function is advisable.
+For longer text strings, the usage of the concatenate function is advisable.
 For example, you may define the range as follows:

 =COUNTIF (range, “long string 1” & “long string 2”)